Customer AI, as part of AI/ML Services enables you to generate custom propensity scores without having to worry about machine learning.

 Below is important information on values that you must provide the instance with:

-The instance’s name is used in all places where Customer AI scores are displayed.
-Hence, names should describe what the prediction scores represent, for example, “Likelihood to cancel magazine subscription”.
+Name: The instance’s name is used in all places where Customer AI scores are displayed.
+Hence, names should describe what the prediction scores represent.
+For example, “Likelihood to cancel magazine subscription”.

-Provide the required values and then select Next.
+Provide the required values and then select Next to continue.

 The Define goal step appears and it provides an interactive environment for you to visually define a prediction goal.
 A goal is composed of one or more events, where each event’s occurrence is based on the condition it holds.
 The objective of a Customer AI instance is to determine the likeliness of achieving its goal within a given time frame.

-To create a goal, select Enter Field Name and select a field from the dropdown list.
-Select the second input and select a clause for the event’s condition, then provide the target value to complete the event.
+To create a goal, select Enter Field Name and followed by a field from the dropdown list.
+Select the second input, a clause for the event’s condition, then optionally provide the target value to complete the event.
 Additional events can be configured by selecting Add event.
 Lastly, complete the goal by applying a prediction time frame in number of days, then select Next.

 While defining your goal, you have the option to select Will occur or Will not occur.
 Selecting Will occur means that the event conditions you define need to be met for a customer’s event data to be included in the insights UI.

-For example, if you would like to set up an app to predict whether a customer will make a purchase, you can select Will occur followed by All of and then enter commerce.purchases.id and exists as the operator.
+For example, if you would like to set up an app to predict whether a customer will make a purchase, you can select Will occur followed by All of and then enter commerce.purchases.id (or a similar field) and exists as the operator.

 However, there may be cases when you are interested in predicting whether some event will not happen in a certain timeframe.
 To configure a goal with this option, select Will not occur from the top-level dropdown.

 For example, if you are interested in predicting which customers become less engaged and do not visit your account login page in the next month.
-Select Will not occur followed by All of and then enter web.webInteraction.URL and equals as the operator with account-login as the value.
+Select Will not occur followed by All of and then enter web.webInteraction.URL (or a similar field) and equals as the operator with account-login as the value.

 In some cases, you may want to predict whether a combination of events will occur and in other cases, you may want to predict the occurrence of any event from a pre-defined set.
 In order to predict whether a customer will have a combination of events, select the All of option from the second-level drop-down on the Define Goal page.